 Proactive detection.
 Any cybersecurity strategy working with reactive measures leaves the environment open to damage.
 Reactive cybersecurity attempts to mitigate the damage done, while proactive detection stops a threat before it can damage the environment.

 The key features of a security analytics platform are discovery and data collection using machine learning.
-Every environment is different, and a good security analytics platform uses ML to mould its discovery and monitoring to the specific organisation.
+Every environment is different, and a good security analytics platform uses ML to mold its discovery and monitoring to the specific organization.
 Its data collection is helpful for legal teams in investigations, making it useful for a proactive and reactive cyber-incident response.